Customer notifications

 Gain a better understanding of what notifications to send to customers and what information to include in them

 You'll need to send messages (typically emails) to your customers throughout an eCommerce transaction.
 These notifications provide customers with information on their purchases and inform them of important events.
-They also help keep your customers engaged throughout the entire process, leading to a more positive shopping experience and potentially increasing brand loyalty.
+They also help keep your customers engaged throughout the process, leading to a more positive shopping experience and potentially increasing brand loyalty.

 In many cases, you can configure webhook(s) to listen for events created by Digital River and use the data in these events to populate the emails before they get pushed to customers.